1

 Response:

-Problem: It can’t work without you.
+Problem: It struggles to work without you.

 • Need 280M votes to pass treaty